Legitcode/ReactJSNews/_posts/2015-11-18-your-first-redux-app.md

 ###Install our dependencies

 For this project we need a few packages.
-If you follow this tutorial and add on to it, you'll probably end up with a lot more packages!
-Let's install React, but save it too!
+If you follow this tutorial and add on to it, you'll probably end up with *a lot* of packages!
+Let's install React, and save it too!

 ```
 npm install react --save
 ```

 Doing `--save` adds React to our package.json as a dependency.
-This way, other people can run your app by running `npm install` and (hopefully) `npm start`!
+This way, other people can run our app by running `npm install` and (hopefully) `npm start`!

 Go ahead and install `redux`, `react-redux`, and `webpack-dev-server`.
 Save those as well.
 Webpack will bundle our code, and the dev server will let us actually interact with our app.
-We need to install webpack globally by doing `npm install webpack -g`.

 **Edit** After building out the rest of this tutorial, I realized there are a lot more dependencies than I expected.
 You can see all of the ones you'll need on the [example repo](https://github.com/Legitcode/redux-tutorial/blob/master/package.json#L15).
 Add them to your `package.json` and run `npm install` to get them all.